I’ve been really into making fun breakfasts lately.

 Creamy Greek yogurt is mixed with heart-healthy old fashioned oats, chia seeds, and a splash of milk, then layered with frozen fruit and berries in a jar for a make-ahead, grab-and-go breakfast.
 Make one, two, or 10 at a time – they keep for several days in the refrigerator!

-These Make-Ahead Fruit & Yogurt Breakfast Parfaits are basically layered overnight oats, which I used to make allll the time several years ago.
-The combo of yogurt and oats mixed together then left to sit overnight in the refrigerator is so dreamy.
+Make-Ahead Fruit & Yogurt Breakfast Parfaits are basically layered overnight oats, which I used to make allll the time several years ago.
+The combination of yogurt and oats mixed together then left to sit overnight in the refrigerator is so dreamy.
 The oats become nice and chewy, then the frozen berries melt to create a sweet berry sauce that permeates every bite.
 They are fantastic!

 And easy to make, too.
 Layer up a bunch of these on Sunday night then sleep well knowing you’ll have breakfast taken care of during the week.
-It’ll save you at least, what, 10 minutes every morning which you can use to sleep in a bit, hunt for your blessed missing shoe, or, gasp, start work early! ;)
+It’ll save you at least, what, 10 minutes every morning which you can use to sleep in a bit, hunt for your blessed missing shoe, or, gasp, get to work early! ;)

+Start each parfait with 6oz Greek yogurt.
 You could purchase the big tubs of yogurt to make several breakfast parfaits at once, which is usually more economical, but these babies were 10/$10 at the grocery store this weekend, causing me to freak out and pile, well, 10 containers high into my arms, as Ben was in the card aisle with the cart.
 I’m sure you can guess what happened next.

 Sneaker caught.
 Flying Greek yogurt.
 Loud plops.
 Girl frantically scurrying around dairy aisle on hands and knees.
 Husband turns corner.
 I KNEW that was you.
 D’OH!